Pilatch/easy-element/README.md

 ## Slots

 Only one non-named `<slot>` element is supported on the ES5-side at this point.
-It may be enhanced to support named slots in the future.
+It may be enhanced to inject content into named slots in the future.

+Slots behave differently between the generated ES5 code and the class-based output with Shadow DOM.
+For instance, [assignedNodes](https://developer.mozilla.org/en-US/docs/Web/API/HTMLSlotElement/assignedNodes) won't return what you want in ES5-land.
+If you want full slot support, look elsewhere.

 ## Shadow DOM